oziomek1/backend/README.md

-## Backend Flask with flask-restplus
+## Backend Flask with flask-restplus and swagger.io

 To run in console without docker: